A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity

 Next, we address the LBM implementation of the used initial and boundary conditions.
-In particular, we discuss periodic, Dirichlet and Neumann boundary conditions for diffuse flow and elasticity.
-Since all considered domains are axis-aligned and rectangular, we chose the lattice offset to be half of the lattice width, such that it is sufficient to use simple boundary schemes of (anti-)bounce-back type.
+In particular, we discuss periodic, Dirichlet and Neumann boundary conditions for diffusive flow and elasticity.
+Since all considered domains are axis-aligned and rectangular, we chose a cell-centered lattice, such that it is sufficient to use simple boundary schemes of (anti-)bounce-back type.
 For more general boundary conditions and complex boundary shapes, we refer to \cite[Sec.
-8.5]{Krueger2017} for diffusive flow and \cite{Boolakee2023BC} for elasticity.
+8.5]{Krueger2017} for diffusive flow and \cite{Boolakee2023BC} for linear elasticity.

 \paragraph{Initial conditions} The initial conditions for all numerical examples given below are